-The availability of modern teaching facilities, such as the blackboard tool, facilitate teaching activities and tutor-student communication and effective interaction.
+- The availability of modern teaching facilities facilitates teaching activities, tutor-student communication and effective interaction. - Student mentoring and support are well organised and implemented.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.